AngelNull/transrights/.github/ISSUE_TEMPLATE/other.md

 ---
 name: Other
-about: For all other issues that are not listed here.
+about: For all other issues that are not listed.
 title: 'OTHER: '
+labels: 'other'
 ---